wei3hua2/awesome-iohk-papers/sort_by_tags.md

 ### Bitcoin Crypto–Bounties for Quantum Capable Adversaries (2020) [link](https://eprint.iacr.org/2020/186.pdf)

 With the advances in quantum computing taking place over the last few years, researchers have started considering the implications on cryptocurrencies.
 As most digital signature schemes would be impacted, it is somewhat reassuring that transition schemes to quantum resistant signatures are already being considered for Bitcoin.
 In this work, we stress the danger of public key reuse, as it prevents users from recovering their funds in the presence of a quantum enabled adversary despite any transition scheme the developers decide to implement.
 We emphasise this threat by quantifying the damage a functional quantum computer could inflict on Bitcoin (and Bitcoin Cash) by breaking exposed public keys.

-### The Bitcoin Backbone Protocol Against Quantum Adversaries (2019) [link](https://eprint.iacr.org/2019/1150.pdf)

-Bitcoin and its underlying blockchain protocol have received recently significant attention in the context of building distributed systems as well as from the perspective of the foundations of the consensus problem.
-At the same time, the rapid development of quantum technologies brings the possibility of quantum computing devices from a theoretical concept to an emerging technology.
-Motivated by this, in this work we revisit the formal security of the core of the Bitcoin protocol, called the Bitcoin backbone, under the assumption that the adversary has access to a scalable quantum computer.
-We prove that the protocol’s essential properties stand in the post-quantum setting assuming a suitably bounded Quantum adversary in the Quantum Random Oracle (QRO) model.
-Specifically, our results imply that security can be shown by bounding the quantum queries so that each quantum query is worth O(p<sup>−1/2</sup>) classical ones and that the wait time for safe settlement is expanded by a multiplicative factor of O(p<sup>−1/6</sup>), where p is the probability of success of a single classical query to the protocol’s underlying hash function.

 ### SoK: A Taxonomy for Layer-2 Scalability Related Protocols for Cryptocurrencies (2019) [link](https://eprint.iacr.org/2019/352.pdf)